dheepakg/dheepakg.github.io/content/whoami/_index.md

 I read books, self-help being the least favorite.
 Have a peek into my [shelf](https://www.goodreads.com/review/list/8815523) or my [Pocket recommendations](https://getpocket.com/@dh0A9g0GdTt9dTX3f0ps447pn3T6d120GO9x88I709a7e1A263925b7dJaNwqg61).

-Somehow in '14, got attracted to Python.
+Then, in '14, got attracted to Python.
 From then slowly learning the nuts and bolts of Python.
 Now, I'll say I'm intermediate fluency in Python.

 I love history.
 Politically a libertarian, believing state and religion should stay apart.
 Trying to be a rebel child, I did thought Communism is a right way to go.
 Then the reality slapped hard, enrolled into Capitalism.